Web

 Web Accessibility

 Having accessible web pages means having web content accessible to all users, including those with disabilities who may use assistive technology while browsing our website.
 This is a top priority for Weber State.
-Our accessibility standards guide is required reading for every person who will be editing a page on your site.
+You should have an understanding of website accessibility before editing a page on your site.
 Along with being a good practice in general, web accessibility is required by law as part of The Americans with Disabilities Act and the Rehabilitation Act in the U.S., and a range of international regulations.
 Websites that do not meet these standards leave Weber State vulnerable to lawsuits.

 Best Practices